-All costs with respect to the separation incurred prior to the separation will be borne and paid by Fortive, except as provided in any of the ancillary agreements and except that certain costs related to certain services listed on a schedule to the separation agreement are not deemed separation costs and will be borne and paid by us.
+All costs with respect to the separation incurred prior to the separation will be borne and paid by Fortive, except as provided in any of the ancillary agreements.

 All costs with respect to the separation incurred after the separation will be borne and paid by us except to the extent such fees and expenses were incurred in connection with services expressly requested by Fortive in writing.
 In addition, we will bear responsibility for all other services provided to or for the benefit of us, whether provided before or after the separation.